Cligès: Analysis

 In Cligès and Courtliness, Norris J. Lacy examines the characters found in Cligès and argues that Chrètien uses the story as an ironic presentation of chivalric character.
 Although Cligès displays the ability to master the social forms and rhetoric of the court, it is without substance.
 Lacy claims that the actions of Cligès and Fenice may seem to represent courtliness or chivalric traits, but at their core they are not moral.
 Lacy believes that Chrètien's Cligès is meant to throw doubt on the value and validity of courtliness.

-The discussion of morality in relation to Fenice's character continues in "The Public and Private of 'Cliges' Fenice", written by D. Nelson.
+The discussion of morality in relation to Fenice's character continues in "The Public and Private Images of 'Cliges' Fenice", written by D. Nelson.
 Nelson, like Lacy, claims that Fenice's actions are not moral, even though readers are expected to celebrate her happy ending with Cligès.
 Despite her happy marriage at the end, Nelson notes how Fenice fails in avoiding Iseut's reputation--Iseut, another adulteress who Fenice looks down upon.
 However, as a result of Fenice's own plotting to maintain her relationship with Cligès, she presents herself as "an adultress who went to any extreme to satisfy her passion" Instead of being remembered as the heroine, then, Fenice is remembered as a sinner who must atone for her sins.
-Nelson finds such atonement take form in the presentation of the three doctors who attempt to take care of Fenice when she feigns illness.
-However, when the doctors start to hurt Fenice in an effort to discover what her true plot is, Nelson claims the readers "heartily approves" Because of such approval, the readers therefore view the torture Fenice experiences as a form of atonement or necessary punishment for Fenice's immoral actions.
+Nelson finds that such atonement takes its form in the presentation of the three doctors who attempt to take care of Fenice when she feigns illness; Nelson claims that the reader "heartily approves" when the doctors start to hurt Fenice in an effort to discover what her true plot is.
+Because of such approval, the reader therefore views the torture that Fenice experiences as a form of atonement or necessary punishment for her immoral actions.

-Cligès scholar Lucie Polak verifies the Tristan and Isolde reworking found in the text, but also suggests that Cligès may be modeled after Ovid's character Narcissus.
-Cligès opening lines give some of the only extant information on the creator's biography and earlier work.
+Another scholar, Lucie Polak, sees the text as a reworking of Tristan and Isolde, but also suggests that Cligès may be modeled on Narcissus.

+The opening lines of Cligès give some of the only extant information on the creator's biography and earlier work.